ChristopherMayes/imagestat/README.md

 flat-beam generation”, University of
 Chicago, Chicago, USA (2005)

 ImageStat uses a three-parametric elliptical mask for scanning.
-Presented version is for academic use only.
+Presented version is written in python2.7 and for academic use only.

+Usage:

+python image.py

+Adjust parameters in parameters.py